Charges, Billing & Insurance

 Are all services at the Student Health Care Center (SHCC) free when you pay the health fee?

 No. When you choose to receive medical services from the SHCC you are legally and financially responsible for any charges related to the care provided at your visit.
+However, some medical services are provided At-No-Cost to you via Health Fee supplement.

 What is the health fee and what does this fee cover?